 “It’s not all about the mighty dollar,” Sandroni said.

-Sandroni admits that he is sometimes too honest with his customers about products, causing them to not purchase anything, but cultivating knowledge about the industry instead.
+Sandroni admits that he is sometimes too honest with his customers about products, causing them to not purchase anything, but prioritizes cultivating industry knowledge among consumers instead.

-Wright recalls many times where Sandroni would remove certain products from his shelves that he deemed to be substandard in comparison to his expectations for consumers.
+Wright recalls many times where Sandroni would remove certain products from his shelves that he deemed to be substandard in comparison to his consumer expectations.

 In alignment with his educational mission, Above All plans to host seminars for potential consumers to learn more about CBD and hemp products in their own curated product interviews at their storefront.